-Using the scientific method(s) students test the claims that brand name products are better than the generic brand.
-Many students will find that the brand names did not live up to the commercial claims.
+Students at Hackett Middle School put the media to the test.
+Using the scientific method(s) students tested the claims that brand name products are better than the generic brand.
+Many students found that the brand named did not live up to the commercial claims.
+See lessons below.

 Lesson 1 – Students will watch television commercials that make claims to a product’s superiority through comparing it to a competitor.
 Students will choose one commercial to study and critique.
 Students will answer question about authorship, format, audience, content and purpose.
 Using media literacy skills, students will deconstruct the commercial and ask a question about the company’s claim in the commercial.
 Based on information in the commercial students will construct a hypothesis, determine what materials and procedures are needed to test the hypothesis, figure out what data will be collected and how it will be represented/organized.
 Finally, students will need to outline what the experimental and control groups and independent and dependent variables are.

 Lesson 2 – Students will conduct the experiment.
 Based on their previous experiment design, students will recall their choices for organizing and representing data.
-Students will test their hypothesis, record their results, and organize them for the “target audience” of their commercial.
+Students will test they hypnosis, record their results, and organize them for the “target audience” of their commercial.

 Lesson 3 – Based on their findings, students will research what types of claims companies can legally make when advertising their products in TV commercials.
 Students will present their findings to the class alongside their organized and “targeted” data.